 The convergence in currency value between the parallel market rate and the interbank rate was just a matter of time.
 Initially, it was speculated among currency experts that this intervention could not be sustained.
-However, this was sustained, and drove the value of the Naira against the Dollar high.
+However, this was sustained and drove the value of the Naira against the Dollar high.
 At some point, the parallel market rate Vs the interbank market rate converged.
 This has since been maintained with a little margin allowed for black marketers or operators of Bureau de Changes to make their profit.

-Why the Dollar to Naira Exchange Rate is Important to Nigerians?
+Why is the Dollar to Naira Exchange Rate Important to Nigerians?

-The Aboki Dollar to Naira exchange rate in Nigeria is a sensitive issue mainly because Nigeria is a consumer based economy.
+The Dollar to Naira exchange rate in Nigeria is a sensitive issue mainly because Nigeria is a consumer based economy.
 There is little manufacturing going on in the country, and as a result, this cannot meet up with local demand.
 Also, there is a harmful culture among Nigerians for preference of foreign goods and products over locally produced ones.
 There is a negative notion of anything foreign being more superior to locally produced goods.

-However, Nigerians cannot be blamed entirely, as the technology applied to finishing of products is still crude, and as such, there is a stark difference in quality between some foreign goods compared to those manufactured in the country.
+However, Nigerians cannot be blamed entirely, as the technology applied to the finishing of products is still crude, and as such, there is a stark difference in quality between some foreign goods compared to those manufactured in the country.
 This has left much to be desired as people prefer using or buying durable and beautifully finished products over those which look crude.

 The Way Forward

-Some of the numerous problems leading to the low value of the Naira against major global currencies, especially the Dollar have been highlighted, however, to increase the value of the Naira against the dollar, the adoption of a every action which would make this possible should be encouraged.
+Some of the numerous problems leading to the low value of the Naira against major global currencies, especially the Dollar have been highlighted, however, to increase the value of the Naira against the dollar, the adoption of every action which would make this possible should be encouraged.
 Some of these include the patronage of made-in-Nigeria products out of patriotism.
 Although this may be difficult, yet, if sustained, within a few years, the impact of this on the manufacturing industry will be enormous.

 The second approach is the creation of an enabling framework where manufacturers will be able to do business with minimal hindrance or bottlenecks experienced in the registration of businesses, and enabling policies to aid in smooth functioning of businesses, and industries.
 Policy formulation and implementation is the duty of the government.
-These if properly implemented will lead to a much reduced demand for foreign reserves to purchase foreign goods.
+These if properly implemented will lead to a much-reduced demand for foreign reserves to purchase foreign goods.

 Through value addition, the Nigerian economy will witness a great resurgence through the export of finished and processed goods.
 Crude oil refining is a sector which would greatly benefit from this policy, thereby lifting the dependence on the foreign reserves.
 Exported refined petroleum products will fetch the country a better and much improved foreign exchange rate.

-The Aboki Fx Dollar to Naira exchange rate will continue to be a hot topic in the Nigerian manufacturing, and consumer sectors of the economy as it is one of the primary indices used in gauging the economy of the country.
+The Dollar to Naira exchange rate will continue to be a hot topic in the Nigerian manufacturing, and consumer sectors of the economy as it is one of the primary indices used in gauging the economy of the country.